trueos/trueos-docs/trueos-handbook/preinstall.rst

 If you prefer to install a command-line only server, you can either download the same ISO or download the ISO with :file:`TRUEOS` in the name.
 The
 :file:`TRUEOS` download is smaller and can be burned to a CD or written to a removable USB device.

-Pre-installed virtual images are also available, making it easy to use or try TrueOS® in a virtual environment.
-Four types of images are
-available:

-* Files ending in :file:`.ova` can be used in VirtualBox, as described in :ref:`Using the Downloadable .ova File`.

-* Files ending in :file:`.vdi.xz` can be used in Virtualbox, as described in :ref:`Using the Downloadable VirtualBox or VMWare Disk`.

-* Files ending in :file:`.vmdk.xz` can be used in VMware, as described in :ref:`Using the Downloadable VirtualBox or VMWare Disk`.

-* Files ending in :file:`.raw.xz` can be used in Qemu and can also be converted to other virtual image formats.

-When selecting a virtual image file, choose a format that matches your virtualization technology, and an edition that matches what you would like to use.
-The following editions are available:

-* :file:`consumer-desktop`: provides an installed version of TrueOS® with the KDE and Fluxbox desktop environments.

-* :file:`trueos-server`: provides a pre-installed TrueOS® server that is command-line only.

-If you downloaded an installation file, instead of a virtual image, refer to :ref:`Burning the Installation Media` for instructions on how to burn the file to bootable media.
+Refer to :ref:`Burning the Installation Media` for instructions on how to burn the file to bootable media.

 If you have a slow download connection or wish to support the TrueOS® project financially, you can purchase PC-BSD® DVDs from the
 `FreeBSD Mall <https://www.freebsdmall.com/cgi-bin/fm/scan/su=yes/fi=prod_bsd/sf=sku/sf=title/sf=category/se=pcbsd>`_.

-Members of the TrueOS® project attend many IT conferences across the globe and give out PC-BSD® DVDs at conference booths.
-Visiting a PC-BSD® booth is an excellent way to meet other TrueOS® users and to get your questions answered.
+Members of the TrueOS® project attend many IT conferences across the globe and give out TrueOS® DVDs at the FreeBSD booth.
+Visiting a FreeBSD booth is an excellent way to meet other TrueOS® and FreeBSD users and to get your questions answered.
 Check the `PC-BSD® Blog <https://blog.pcbsd.org/>`_ to see if any events are happening near you.
 If you are organizing a PC-BSD® booth, `contact us <http://www.pcbsd.org/support/>`_ to arrange for DVDs.

 .. index:: checksum